geoscixyz/em/content/case_histories/do27do18tkc/synthesis.rst

 - How much information could have been extracted form the airborne geophysical data at the time of discovery?

-  Geophysical inversion would have easily determined that DO-27 and DO-18 were seperate bodies.
-The geometry of both pipes could have estimated prior to drilling for a more optimal exploration program.
+  Geophysical inversion would have easily determined that DO-27 and DO-18 were separate bodies.
+The geometry of both pipes could have been estimated prior to drilling for a more optimal exploration program.

 - Can we differentiate between the kimberlite units based on multiple physical properties?